Gleethos/neureka/src/main/java/neureka/backend/api/template/implementations/README.md

-# Implementations #
+# (Device) Implementations #

+This package contains template code for building device specific algorithms for implementations of the `DeviceAlgorithm`.
-This package is disappointingly empty because the concrete  <br>
+The package is disappointingly empty because the concrete  <br>
-implementations of this layer are (if no plugins or extensions are present)  <br> only located in the acceleration package.  <br>
+implementations of this layer are (if no plugins or extensions are present)  <br> only located in the `main` package.  <br>

 **Why?** <br>